 It did take some time, there were certain spots that were a little more challenging.
 I had to apply the drippy towel to these areas and allow them to soak for about a half-hour or so.
 Lookie at the beautiful wood underneath!
 This was so WORTH the work!

 I gave the top and the drawer fronts a good sanding with 120 grit sandpaper and followed up with 220 grit for a smooth finish.
 I decided I wanted the two-toned look for the dresser.
 The raw wood exposed would be beautiful!

 The wood was just too beautiful to cover up with paint especially after all that hard work.
-I did a antique washstand and believe it or not decided to keep the raw wood and not paint!
+I did an antique washstand and believe it or not decided to keep the raw wood and not paint!
 Can you believe it haha! it’s not the first time I decided not to paint.
 You can see my antique washstand transformation here.